If You Have Experienced Sexual Assault

 How can victims hold perpetrators responsible?

-Through the work of the Speak out!
-Program, the college is committed to supporting victims while pursuing perpetrators to the full extent of college policy and/or the law as chosen by the victim.
+The college is committed to supporting victims while pursuing perpetrators to the full extent of college policy and/or the law as chosen by the victim.
 College disciplinary actions are confidential and are less lengthy than criminal proceedings, but they must be pursued with full understanding that the due process rights of perpetrators will be protected.
 The college is committed to working with our community partners in the Office of the Westchester County District Attorney and to doing everything we can support victims who choose to pursue criminal prosecution